Quickstart: Try a cloud-based remote monitoring solution

 The Chiller pressure too high maintenance page shows details of the rule that triggered the alerts.
 The page also lists when the alerts occurred and which device triggered them:

 You've now identified the issue that triggered the alert and the associated device.
 As an operator, your next steps are to acknowledge the alert and fix the issue.

 To indicate to other operators that you're working on the alert, select it, and change the Alert status to Acknowledged:

 The value in the status column changes to Acknowledged.

 To act on the chiller, scroll-down to Related information, select the chiller device in the Alerted devices list, and then choose Jobs:

 In the Jobs panel, choose Run method and then the EmergencyValveRelease method.
 Add the job name ChillerPressureRelease, and click Apply.
 These settings create a job for you that executes immediately.

 To view the job status, return to the Maintenance page and view the list of jobs in the Jobs view.
-You may need to wait a few seconds before you can see the job has run to release the valve pressure on the chiller:
+You may need to wait a few seconds before you can see the job has run:

 Check the pressure is back to normal

 To view the pressure telemetry for the chiller, navigate to the Dashboard page, select Pressure in the telemetry panel, and confirm that the pressure for chiller-02.0 is back to normal: